ldidry/lstu/README.md

 ```

 ##Other options
-Well, there is the `contact` option, where you a to put some way for the users to contact you, and the `secret` where you have to put a random string in order to protect your Mojolicious cookies (not really useful and optional).
+Well, there is the `contact` option, where you have to put some way for the users to contact you, and the `secret` where you have to put a random string in order to protect your Mojolicious cookies (not really useful and optional).

 ##Reverse proxy
 You can use a reverse proxy like Nginx or Varnish (or Apache with the mod\_proxy module).
 The web is full of tutos.

 ##Internationalization
-LSTU comes with english and french languages.
+LSTU comes with English and French languages.
 It will choose the language to display with the browser's settings.

-If you want to add more languages, for example german:
+If you want to add more languages, for example German:
 ```shell
 cd lib/I18N
 cp en.pm de.pm
 vim de.pm
 ```

-There's just a few sentences, so it will be quick to translate.
+There are just a few sentences, so it will be quick to translate.
 Please consider to send me you language file in order to help the other users :smile:.

 ##Official instance
 You can see it working and use it at http://lstu.fr.